 There are several steps involved in appealing a denied workers’ compensation claim in Illinois.
-First and foremost, we recommend that you work with an attorney if you want to appeal a denied workers’ compensation claim.
+First and foremost, we recommend that you work with an attorney experienced in workers’ compensation law.
 The appeals process is complex and time-consuming, but an attorney at our firm can handle all necessary paperwork and prepare you and your case for your appeals hearing(s).
 We work directly with our clients throughout the process to help ensure that they are fully ready for each step in the appeals process.

 To appeal a denied workers’ compensation claim in Illinois, you must:

-- File an Application for Adjustment of Claim and proof/service indicating that you have provided a copy of the application to your employer.
+File an Application for Adjustment of Claim with proof/service indicating that you have provided a copy of the application to your employer.
 This must be done within three years of the date on which you were injured or within two years of your last benefits payment.

-- If necessary, you can request an expedited hearing, known as a Section 19(b) hearing, by filing a Petition for Immediate Hearing.
-This might be appropriate if you have not been able to return to work due to your injury, and you have not received medical or temporary disability benefits.
+If necessary, you can request an expedited hearing, known as a Section 19(b) hearing, by filing a Petition for Immediate Hearing.
+This might be appropriate if you have not been able to return to work due to your injury and have not received medical or temporary disability benefits.

 Attend a medical evaluation with a qualified doctor.
 If you disagree with the doctor’s initial medical evaluation, you may request an Independent Medical Evaluation (IME).
 Your employer may also request an IME if they disagree with the first doctor’s evaluation.